fatinruzanna/mint-setup/javascript/nodejs-setup.md

 1. Clone the git repository to your local machine:

-		git clone git://github.com/creationix/nvm.git ~/git/nvm

-	**OR**

-	You may want to clone it in your user directory, and rename it to hide the folder:

-		git clone git://github.com/creationix/nvm.git ~/nvm
+		git clone git://github.com/creationix/nvm.git ~/.nvm
-		(sudo) mv ~/nvm ~/.nvm

 2. Place the contents in the _bashrc_ file (section: Node.js Version Manager) to your .bashrc file.
 **NOTE:** Replace **NVM_HOME** variable with the path to your local nvm git directory.
-In the example given, NVM repository is cloned at ~/git/nvm.
+In the example given, NVM repository is cloned at ~/.nvm.
 Source your .bashrc file to use nvm immediately:

 		source ~/.bashrc